pszuster/3scaleTD_gitbook/red_hat_3scale_api_manager_platform_introduction.md

 ![](images/image165.png)

-Red Hat also has tools to help create and deploy the services that form the APIs exposed in 3Scale AMP.
+Red Hat also has tools to help create and deploy the services that form the APIs exposed in 3Scale.
 It offers a broad portfolio of Middleware products that you can use to develop your APIs in a robust but light and agile way.

 ![](images/image25.png)